sarah11918/starlight-blog/src/content/docs/choirtech.md

 template: doc
 ---

-These are some of the tools I use that can help your choir!
+These are some of the tools that can help your choir!

 ## Android